-The Gretsch G2220 Junior Jet Bass II is our pick for the best short scale bass under $500.
+The Gretsch G2220 Junior Jet Bass II is our pick for the best short-scale bass under $500.
 And that’s not just for its beautiful design.
 It’s number one on this list for real reasons!

 One of the first things you might notice is its mini-humbuckers.
 You might think that mini-hums are some kind of strange forgotten pickups that just exist, but here’s the thing: they could potentially give you that unique sound you have been hearing in your head.

-Because they have all the clarity, dynamic range, and organic sound of a fat single-coil, but free of all hum.
+Because they have all the clarity, dynamic range, and organic sound of a fat single-coil but free of all hum.
 To me, that’s just great!

 The G2220 has a classic basswood body and maple neck with a very comfy “D” shape, but instead of rosewood, it has a walnut fretboard, which gives a more natural and woodier sound.
-In general, this bass is very lightweight so it’s super comfortable to play while standing.
+In general, this bass is very lightweight, so it’s super comfortable to play while standing.

-Hardware-wise it comes with 4 adjustable saddles standard bridge, beautiful custom knobs, and sealed die-cast tuners.
+Hardware-wise, it comes with 4 adjustable saddles standard bridge, beautiful custom knobs, and sealed die-cast tuners.
 However, the actual special feature in this one is the 3-way pickup switch selector; you don’t see that often on basses.

 Most bass players prefer the common volume and EQ bass controls, but hey!
-There are true tone possibilities unlocked with this control array, you can change pickup positions as fast as you would with a guitar and immediately change your tone even while playing the same song.
+There are true tone possibilities unlocked with this control array.
+You can change pickup positions as fast as you would with a guitar and immediately change your tone even while playing the same song.

-For example, you could use the neck pickup for the verse and change to bridge pickup in the chorus to have a more focused sound, that can give you more personality and could make your playing even more striking!
+For example, you could use the neck pickup for the verse and change to bridge pickup in the chorus to have a more focused sound, which can give you more personality and could make your playing even more striking!